Rajasekhar22/M2_Motor_Control_Using_Temperature/5_Report/FinalReport.md

     2. Case2: while the temperature is above 20 and below 50 - MOTOR 2 OPERATES.
     3. Case3: while the temperature is above 50 - MOTOR 2 OPERATES.
   * It can be observed that the motor's are controlled by the temperature.

+* Two Motor's are controlled by a SPDT RELAY with some delay.
 #
 ## For Testing and using code